 Long-term Complication Prevention

 By tackling diabetes complications head-on, people can control their health and lower the risk of bad outcomes.
-It’s crucial to recognize early signs, be ready for emergencies, and focus on long-term prevention to manage diabetes risks.
+It’s crucial to recognize early signs, prepare for emergencies, and focus on long-term prevention to manage diabetes risks.

 Documentation and Monitoring Requirements

 Nursing documentation and tracking patient progress are key in managing high blood sugar for those with diabetes.
 Nurses must record blood glucose levels, medication, diet, and exercise.
 This helps see if the care plan is working.
-It’s also important to document patient education and progress towards17.
+It’s also essential to document patient education and progress towards.

 Monitoring Requirement | Frequency |